 These edible bugs are commonly deep-fried to a crisp and salted before serving.
 It might seem scary at first, but eating insects in Thailand is a very normal part of life.
 These fried insects are low in calories, high in protein, highly nutritious, and surprisingly tasty.

 Rot duan (bamboo worms), nhon mai (silkworms), maeng da (giant water bugs), maeng pawng (scorpions), and tak ka tan (grasshopper) are common options.

 11. Thai milk tea (cha yen)

-Thailand is famous for its delicious version of the milk tea.
+Thailand is famous for its delicious version of milk tea.

 Thai milk tea, or cha yen, is a drink made from strongly brewed Ceylon or Assam tea.
-Food colouring is often added in the tea mix, giving it a distinct orange hue.
+Food coloring is often added to the tea mix, giving it a distinct orange hue.
 Pouring evaporated milk, coconut milk, or whole milk over the tea adds taste and gives it a creamy texture.
-Condensed milk, sugar, and tapioca pearls may also be added, and it can be served either hot or cold.
+Condensed milk, sugar, and tapioca pearls may also be added, and the drink can be served either hot or cold.

 12. Tropical climate

 Thailand is famous for its all-year-round hot weather.
 The weather is not the same across the country but for the most part, Thailand is tropical and humid.